TN 65 (04-26)

 Whenever a field office (FO) becomes aware that a money order company has declared bankruptcy, or taken some other action which renders the money orders worthless, the FO takes the following actions:

-• Immediately notifies the regional office, which will then send the information about the bankruptcy to the Office of Financial Policy and Operations (OFPO) in Baltimore,
+• Immediately notifies the regional office, which will then send the information about the bankruptcy to Finance and Management (Accounting) in Baltimore,

-• OFPO will issue an appropriate NEWS item; and
+• Accounting will issue an appropriate NEWS item; and

 • Stop accepting money orders from that company.